aplteam/Tatin/docs/SyntaxReference.md

 flag←GetNoCachingFlag uri
 ```

-Take a URI or an alias and tries to find that URI in the `MyUserSettings` instance.
+Takes a URI or an alias and tries to find that URI in the `MyUserSettings` instance.
 If found the value of the `noCaching` property is returned.

 If URI is not found a 0 is returned.